28th annual Spectrum Contemporary Art Show is a juried exhibition of original, contemporary artwork in all media by local and regional artists.

 Congratulations to the “Artists To Watch” selected by juror Hilary Lewis:

 Debra Bilow, Sonia Bombart, Joan Jardine, Margaret Lewis, Julie O’Connor, Jeanna Shepard, Barbara Simonson, Scott Springer, Nancy Woodward

 CLICK HERE to view the online gallery

 – All works are for sale and a portion of every sale benefits the Carriage Barn Arts Center –

-The guest juror is Hilary Lewis, chief curator and creative director of the Glass House.
-Inspired by Philip Johnson and David Whitney’s legacy as art collectors and champions of contemporary art, Lewis will review and select submissions that represent “What’s Now / What’s New” — new interpretations, original techniques, diverse subject matter.
+Guest juror Hilary Lewis, chief curator and creative director of the Glass House, selected 117 pieces from over 550 submissions.
+Inspired by Philip Johnson and David Whitney’s legacy as art collectors and champions of contemporary art, Lewis selected submissions that represent “What’s Now / What’s New” — new interpretations, original techniques, diverse subject matter.

 Johnson and Whitney shared a respect for history, but also believed art, architecture and ideas should not be trapped by the past.
 Johnson believed strongly in the adage “the one constant is change,” and the 2018 Spectrum exhibit will showcase artwork and artists that best represent the future and reflect the world we live in today.